 Burial insurance with angina can be expensive because it covers the total cost of your funeral, not just the burial plot or casket.

-It means you’ll probably pay more for a basic burial plan than you would for a cremation, which is used less often in the United States than burial.
+You’ll likely pay more for a basic burial plan than for cremation, given that burials are more common in the United States than cremations.

 What Are The Benefits Of Burial Insurance With Angina?